lonkecxd/js-stickers_online/README.md

 You can find this one at https://codepen.io/cxd/pen/zEwpBx.

 ### You can add multiple stickers, edit their content, drag and drop and connect lines.
-Is that great?
+Isn't it great?
 ![image](https://github.com/lonkecxd/pretty-stickers-online/blob/master/add.gif)